theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-storm-scp-programming-guide.md

 <properties
-pageTitle="SCP.NET-Programmierleitfaden | Azure"
+pageTitle="SCP.NET programming guide | Azure"
-description="Erfahren Sie, wie Sie mit SCP.NET .NET-basierte Storm-Topologien für die Verwendung mit Storm unter HDInsight erstellen." services="hdinsight" documentationCenter="" authors="raviperi"
+description="Learn how to use SCP.NET to create .NET-based Storm topologies for use with Storm on HDInsight." services="hdinsight" documentationCenter="" authors="raviperi"